Categories

 Enter a password and click OK.
 The spreadsheet is now protected.

-3- Locking the sheet and making few cells editable:
+3- Locking the sheet and making a few cells editable:

-If you want to make the cell editable in protected spreadsheet selectively, Make a selection of the cells you want to be made editable.
-Select the Font down arrow and unlock the cells and hit OK as shown below:
+If you want to selectively make cells in a protected spreadsheet editable, select the cells you want to edit.
+Select the Font down arrow, unlock the cells, and hit OK as shown below:

 Excel Lock Sheet 1 - Dynamic Web Training